cpham/acf-contact-form/README.md

 To place a form in your page content, use this shortcode, and use the ID number of the Form Rule you want to use from your ACF Form options page.
 Example: [acf_contact id="1"]

-To use it within your template add this before any other HTML (before get_header()):
+To use it within your template, add this before any other HTML (before get_header()):
   <?php acf_form_head(); ?>

 Then add this where you want the form to appear: <?php do_shortcode('[acf_content id="1"]'); ?>